 Don’t argue, present solutions

 You can’t force your parents to believe in climate change in one conversation.
 Presenting them with full scientific data isn’t going to help the conversation.
 Instead of taking that route, you can choose to present them with solutions to help solve global warming.
 Tell them what you’re doing at home.
-For instance, if you hired Evergreen Junk Removal to help with trash disposal, you can convince them to do the same.
 You can also give them examples of how to recycle plastic.
 These actions make sense even to people who are skeptical of climate change.

 Be open to ideas